-3.3 Clumping-proofs for multiple RFID tags [16].
+3.3 Clumping-proofs for multiple RFID tags [15].
 These combine the strengths of yoking-proofs and multiple tag proofs and address some of their weaknesses.
-The tags use counters and the reader uses a keyed hash of a time-stamp, $t = g{k_V}(timestamp)$ , obtained from the Verifier, to make its requests unpredictable. ( $k_V$ is a secret key shared by the reader and the Verifier).
-The reader parses t and uses its parts in its requests to the tags.
-The protocol uses a special-purpose function Nun to anonymize tags.
-The function is lightweight (using only shifts and adds) and satisfies a Strong Avalanche Criterion, to make it more resilient to cryptanalysis.
-For details, we refer the reader to [16].
-Note that the clumping-proofs use counters to reduce the search complexity of the Verifier.
+The tags use counters and the reader uses a keyed hash of a time-stamp, obtained from the Verifier, to make its requests unpredictable.
+For details, we refer the reader to [15].

+Clumping-proofs use counters to reduce the search complexity of the Verifier.
 However their value is updated regardless of the received flows, so they can be incremented arbitrarily by the adversary (via rogue readers).
 Therefore, they cannot be relied upon to identify tags, and in the worst case an exhaustive search through the keys may have to be used.
-A security proof of the clumping-proof protocol is provided in the Random Oracle Model [4].
-However, this does not address concurrency threats, a substantial limitation of the analysis, considering that the original yoking-proofs [13] admit a similar security proof and are vulnerable to concurrency-based attacks.
+A security proof is provided in the Random Oracle Model [4].
+However, this does not address concurrency threats, a substantial limitation of the analysis, considering that the original yoking-proofs [12] admit a similar security proof and are vulnerable to concurrency-based attacks.